The Project

 Globally, LGBTQ+ rights are under increasing threat as nations criminally punish forms of consensual adult same-sex relations.
 Iran is one of the nations where ‘sodomy’ is punishable by death even though the Qur’an is silent on the exact punishment.
 Most Muslim theologians from the medieval period to recent times have denounced same-sex sexual practices.

 Post-revolutionary Iran adopted a restrictive interpretation of Shi’a Islam, which persecutes non-normative sexual and gender roles.
-There is a growing body of literature on Iranian queers but scholars have problematized seeing Iranian same-sex relationships through the lens of modern Western categories such as ‘LGBT’.
+There is a growing body of literature on queer Iranians but scholars have problematized seeing Iranian same-sex relationships through the lens of modern Western categories such as ‘LGBT’.
 With some notable exceptions, Iranian queer realities are still seriously under-researched and replete with Western stereotypes of Islamic sexualities whose unitary concept of Islam elides significant shifts in the opinion of reformist Muslim theologians who have developed more tolerant approaches to same-sex relations.

 NQIfFM thus explores how rigid Western categories of LGBTQ+ (lesbian, gay, bisexual, trans, queer and others) are imposed by immigration structures (immigration offices, UNHCR, UK Home Office, NGOs) on those seeking asylum, to show how migrant subjects may be misrecognised, retraumatised, or silenced by the constraints of such classification.